cloud-ark/firstmile/README.txt

      clicking the "Add permissions" button on the user panel.
 3) Note down SECRET_ACCESS_KEY and ACCESS_KEY_ID for this user.
 4) Setup FirstMile to work with AWS
-   - cld cloud setup aws
+   - cld cloud setup --cloud aws
      > Provide values when asked by cld.

 5) Deploy hello-world sample application: